JB Pritzker, Governor, State of Illinois

 Accepting Aid and Admissions Offers

 • During your high school senior year, you’ll receive financial award notifications from the colleges you listed on your FAFSA.
 These award notifications will outline the financial aid packages each college can offer you.
 Once you’ve received the notifications, review them carefully with your parents.
-To help you compare packages and decide which is best for you, use the Financial Aid Worksheet (also available in Spanish and Polish).
+To help you compare packages and decide which is best for you, use the Financial Aid Worksheet (also available in Spanish).
 Although cost shouldn't be the only factor when deciding which college to attend, you'll still need to take it into consideration when making your final selection.

 • Select the college you want to attend.